 - Decision-makers are not hands-on/deeply involved during the implementation process

-If you involve the following personnel during the purchasing process, the chances of going wrong are minimal.
+If you involve the following personnel during the purchasing process, the chances of it going wrong are minimal.

 Users Who Are Going to Use the Software

+Most implementation ideas will come from this group.
+It is also this group that will give you a clear idea of must-haves and nice-to-haves.
 Details like the ease of navigation, terminologies used, manual data checks, asset inspection protocols, and several other subtle details from this group can exponentially increase the chances of your success.

-Process Managers Who Define and Measure KPIs
+Process Managers Who Define KPIs

 KPIs are defined at varying levels; one person’s KPI is another person’s data.
 If you involve this group, you can significantly improve the chances of setting up good reporting and alerts from day one.
 In practice, only a couple of reports are needed to drive effective asset management.

-Support Team Members From the Vendor
+Support Team Members

 This group of product people have witnessed multiple product set-ups.
 So they have a good understanding of implementation best practices.
 The group also has experience in resolving incidents.
+Often they can suggest setups that will get maximum usage.
+So getting their view often helps to simplify the implementation process.

-The Vendor’s Account Manager
+A Vendor’s Account Manager

 Most account managers are competent and care about their customers.
 They may be less tech-savvy but they have a lot of information on system setups and the right contacts.
 They can get you the right people for your project.